no-go/HadoopDxramFS/README.md

 filesystem to a local hadoop node.
 The `DxramFs` Hadoop code will be a client to that local server.

-Start the a example client:

-    mvn exec:java@client

-in future: this will be integrated into the `DxramFs` Hadoop code.

 ## Install

 -   Take a look at the `my-env.sh` linux shell script.